Nikeshbajaj/spkit/docs/index.rst

    analysis_synthesis_models

-DFT and STFT for Analysis and Sythesis of signals
+DFT and STFT for Analysis and Synthesis of signals
 ----------

 #TODO

-Franctional Fourier Transform
+Fractional Fourier Transform
 ----------

 .. toctree::